 Basal metabolic rate (BMR) is not the same as body mass index (BMI).

-Body mass index (BMI) is a scale which determines whether you are underweight, overweight, obese or the right weight for your age and height.
+Body mass index (BMI) is a scale that determines whether you are underweight, overweight, obese, or at the right weight for your age and height.
 BMI does not factor in your rate of energy expenditure or your body's composition (muscularity).

-Likewise, basal metabolic rate (BMR) is an equation which is used to determine the necessary daily intake of calories to maintain a constant weight.
-Basal metabolic rate does not determine whether you are underweight, overweight, obese or the ideal weight for your age and height.
+Likewise, basal metabolic rate (BMR) is an equation used to determine the necessary daily calorie intake to maintain a constant weight.
+Basal metabolic rate does not determine whether you are underweight, overweight, obese, or at an ideal weight for your age and height.

 Using both body mass index (BMI) and basal metabolic rate (BMR) in tandem can be useful in dieting.
-Start by working out your BMI = [Weight] ÷ [Height in m²].
-You can use the NHS' Online BMI Calculator to work out your BMI.
+Start by calculating your BMI: Consultation ÷ Consultation.
+You can use the NHS Online BMI Calculator to work out your BMI.
 Make a note of whether you are obese, overweight or underweight.
-Then calculate your basal metabolic rate (BMR) and your daily intake of calories.
+Then, calculate your basal metabolic rate (BMR) and your daily calorie intake.
 If you are a healthy weight, you shouldn't need to adjust your calorie intake.
-If you are overweight, you can adjust your daily intake of calories to lose weight.
+If you are overweight, you can adjust your daily calorie intake to lose weight.

 Struggling to lose weight?

-While cutting down on calories is in important factor in weight loss, it is sometimes not enough.
-Increasing the amount of activity can help you to burn those extra calories and achieve your weight loss goals faster.
+While cutting down on calories is an important factor in weight loss, it is sometimes not enough.
+Increasing the amount of activity can help you burn those extra calories and achieve your weight loss goals faster.

-If you're exercising and dieting but are still struggling to lose those extra pounds, there are a number of weight loss treatments available from our online pharmacy, including weight loss injections.
+If you're exercising and dieting but still struggling to lose those extra pounds, our online pharmacy offers a range of weight loss treatments, including weight loss injections.